BambooSoftwareLLC/HallPass.NET/README.md

 ### Usage - Throttle a bunch of calls concurrently

 HallPass is also thread-safe, working as expected for concurrent bunches of requests.
+In this case, it's generally better to allow `IHttpClientFactory` to manage instances of `HttpClient` per `Task`.

 ```
 var tasks = Enumerable
     .Range(1, 500)
     .Select(userId => Task.Run(async () =>
     {
+        // usually it's better to get a client per Task, allowing IHttpClientFactory to manage the concurrency complexity
+        var httpClient = _httpClientFactory.CreateHallPassClient();

         // block to keep rate within 100 / 15 minutes WITHIN THIS SINGLE APP INSTANCE
         await httpClient.GetAsync($"https://api.foo.com/users/{userId}", token);
     }))